 Company's Policies Execution and acceptance of proxies Proxies must be in writing, executed by the stockholders or his duly authorized attorney-in-fact and must be submitted to the Corporate Secretary.
 Notary Proxies need not be notarized.
 Submission of Proxy Section 7 of the Company's By-Laws required that all proxies must be in the hands of the Corporate Secretary not later than ten (10) working days before the time set for the meeting unless the Board of Directors shall fix another period, which period must be made known to the stockholders within a reasonable time.
 Several Proxies The Company complies with the provisions on proxy as provided in the Implementing Rules and Regulations of the Securities Regulation Code.
 Accordingly, where the Company receives more than one (1) proxy from the same stockholder and they are all undated, the postmark dates shall be considered.
-If the proxies are mailed on the same date, the one bearing the latest time of day of postmark is counted.
+If the proxies are mailed on the same date, the and begring the latest time of day of northwest is sounted if one bearing the latest time of day of postmark is counted.
 If the proxies are not mailed, then the time of their actual presentation is considered.
 That which is presented last will be recognized.
 Where a proxy is given to two (2) or more persons in the alternative in one instrument, the proxy designated as an alternate can only act as proxy in the event of non-attendance of the other designated person.
 Where the same stockholder gives two (2) or more proxies, the latest one given is to be deemed to revoke all former proxies.
-Validity of Proxy Proxies shall be valid only for the meeting at which it has been presented to the Corporate Secretary.
-Proxies executed abroad Proxies executed abroad to be effective and honored by the Company should be duly authenticated by the Philippines

-Embassy or Consular Office.
-Invalidated Proxy Invalidated proxies shall not be included for quorum and voting purposes.
-Validation of Proxy The Board shall schedule when the validation of proxies shall take place, which schedule is made known to the stockholders through the Notice of Meeting and Information Statement sent to them prior to the Annual Stockholders' Meeting Violation of Proxy If the instruction of the stockholder as set out in his proxy form is not followed, then the proxy vote shall not be honored.
+Validity of Duoye Proxies shall be valid only for the meeting at which it has Validity of Proxy been presented to the Corporate Secretary.
+Proxies executed abroad to be effective and honored by the Proxies executed abroad Company should be duly authenticated by the Philippines Embassy or Consular Office.
+Invalidated Decem Invalidated proxies shall not be included for quorum and Invalidated Proxy voting purposes.
+The Board shall schedule when the validation of proxies shall take place, which schedule is made known to the Validation of Proxy stockholders through the Notice of Meeting and Information , Statement sent to them prior to the Annual Stockholders' Meeting 3 If the instruction of the stockholder as set out in his proxy Violation of Proxy form is not followed, then the proxy vote shall not be honored.